uktrade/data-hub-api/docs/OpenSearch migrations.md

 (The prefix is defined by the `ES_INDEX_PREFIX` setting.)

-When run for the first time, the `./manage.py migrate_es` command creates indexes and aliases in this pattern.
+When run for the first time, the `./manage.py migrate_search` command creates indexes and aliases in this pattern.

 The mapping hash is calculated by hashing the mapping as defined in the code base